ArshanAlam/experimental/distributed-systems/designing-data-intensive-applications/README.md

 ## Preface

-* Internet companies are handling huge volumes of data and traffic, forcing them to create new tools that enable them efficiently handle such scale
+* Internet companies are handling huge volumes of data and traffic, forcing them to create new tools that enable them to efficiently handle such scale
 * An application is *data-intensive* if the quantity of data, the complexity of data, or the speed at which it is changing is the primary challenge
 * After reading this book, you will be in a great position to decided which kind of technology is appropriate for which purpose, and understand how tools can be combined to form the foundation of a good application architecture
 * [https://github.com/ept/ddia-references](https://github.com/ept/ddia-references) contains all up-to-date links mentioned in this book